indmdev/Telegram-shop/README.md

    https://<your-ngrok-or-domain>/webhook/cryptobot
    ```

-> On Windows you can launch the bot and the webhook server together with `start_with_webhooks.bat` (you still run ngrok yourself).
+> On Windows, you can launch the bot and the webhook server together with `start_with_webhooks.bat` (you still run ngrok yourself).
 Card payments need no webhook — Telegram delivers their confirmation through the bot’s normal update polling.

 ---